 seeBOOST is electronic prescription glasses for individuals coping with central vision loss from Macular Degeneration or Diabetes.
 Although our product was developed primarily with these two medical conditions in mind, we have found many individuals with other low vision conditions have benefited.

 We designed seeBOOST to be easy to use, and also easy to try.
 Just like prescription glasses, you need to go to any optometrist and get a prescription for far distance (don't worry, seeBOOST works at all distances, including down to a few inches), and your Pupilary Distance (PD).
 These are standard measurements (called a "refraction") that all optometrists perform for the simplest eye exams.
-However, we always recommend that you get a comprehensive eye exam. seeBOOST is currently available as a Free Evaluation anywhere in the U.S. Contact us for more information.
+However, we always recommend that you get a comprehensive eye exam. seeBOOST is currently available as a Free 14-Day Trial anywhere in the U.S. Contact us for more information.

 seeBOOST is specially developed to target central vision loss and to be usable for hours during each day.
 While individuals with other visual impairments have also benefited, each and every feature of seeBOOST was conceived, designed and optimized to help those with central vision loss, the primary impairment suffered by people with Macular Degeneration or Diabetic Retinopathy.

 There are no extra gimmicks or features that encumber the user or add extra weight.
 It is just like your current prescription glasses: wear it and it improves your vision.
 Focusing on central vision loss allows seeBOOST to offer many important advantages:

 There are 3 million people in the United States today who have central vision loss in both eyes due to these two diseases, and this population is the fastest growing segment of vision loss in the world.